ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 Sling is content-centric, which means that processing is centered on the content, as each (HTTP) request is mapped into content in the form of a JCR resource (a repository node).

+## Sling Content Delivery :

+RESTful Sling implements a REST-oriented server, introducing a new concept to the web application framework.

+The benefits are as follows:
+    - Its resources and representations are accurately modeled within the server.
+    - Disposes of one or more data models.
+    - URL structure, business objects, and DB schema were replaced by URL, resource, and JCR structures.

 ## Module 2 :

 **Viewing and Updating CRX Repository** :